dagargo/emu3fs/README.md

 # emu3fs

-emu3fs is a Linux kernel module that allows to read from and write to disks formatted in an E-MU emu3 sampler family filesystem.
+emu3fs is a Linux kernel module that allows to read from and write to disks formatted in an E-Mu EIII sampler family filesystem.
 The samplers using this filesystem are the emulator 3, emulator 3x and the ESI family.
 Currently, it has been tested to work with CDs, Zip drives and HDs up to 2GB.
 It's distributed under the terms of the GPL v3.